Uruguay: Air

+Land

 The Administración de Ferrocarriles del Estado is the autonomous agency in charge of rail transport and the maintenance of the railroad network.
 Uruguay has about 1200 km of operational railroad track.
 Until 1947, about 90% of the railroad system was British-owned.
 In 1949, the government nationalized the railways, along with the electric trams and the Montevideo Waterworks Company.
-However, in 1985 the "National Transport Plan" suggested passenger trains were too costly to repair and maintain.
-Cargo trains would continue for loads more than 120 tons, but bus transportation became the "economic" alternative for travellers.
+However, in 1985, the "National Transport Plan" suggested passenger trains were too costly to repair and maintain.
+Cargo trains would continue, but bus transportation became the "economic" alternative for travellers.
 Passenger service was then discontinued in 1988.
 However, rail passenger commuter service into Montevideo was restarted in 1993, and now comprises three suburban lines.

 Surfaced roads connect Montevideo to the other urban centers in the country, the main highways leading to the border and neighboring cities.
 Numerous unpaved roads connect farms and small towns.
 Overland trade has increased markedly since Mercosur (Southern Common Market) was formed in the 1990s and again in the later 2000s.
 Most of the country's domestic freight and passenger service is by road rather than rail.
 The country has several international bus services connecting the capital and frontier localities to neighboring countries.
-Namely, 17 destinations in Argentina, 12 destinations in Brazil and the capital cities of Chile and Paraguay.
+These include 17 destinations in Argentina, 12 destinations in Brazil, and the capital cities of Chile and Paraguay.

 Telecommunications

-The Telecommunications industry is more developed than in most other Latin American countries, being the first country in the Americas to achieve complete digital telephone coverage in 1997.
-The telephone system is completely digitized and has very good coverage over all the country.
-The system is government owned, and there have been controversial proposals to partially privatize since the 1990s.
+The telecommunications industry is more developed than in most other Latin American countries, being the first country in the Americas to achieve complete digital telephone coverage in 1997.
+The system is government-owned, and there have been controversial proposals to partially privatize it since the 1990s.

 The mobile phone market is shared by the state-owned ANTEL and two private companies, Movistar and Claro.
+The ANTEL has the largest market share at 49% of Uruguay's mobile lines.
+ANTEL has launched a commercial 5G network in April 2019 with still continual development.
+While Movistar and Claro have only 30% and 21% of the market share, respectively.
+The Google Search engine accounted for 95% of total search engine market share in 2023–2024.

 Energy

-More than 97% of Uruguay's electricity comes from renewable energy.
+In 2010, the Ministry of Energy, Mining and Industry of Uruguay approved Decree 354 on the Promotion of Renewable Energies.
+In 2021, Uruguay had, in terms of installed renewable electricity, 1,538 MW in hydropower, 1,514 MW in wind power (35th largest in the world), 258 MW in solar power (66th largest in the world), and 423 MW in biomass.
+In 2023, 98% of Uruguay's electricity comes from renewable energy.
 The dramatic shift, taking less than ten years and without government funding, lowered electricity costs and slashed the country's carbon footprint.
 Most of the electricity comes from hydroelectric facilities and wind parks.
 Uruguay no longer imports electricity.

-In 2021, Uruguay had, in terms of installed renewable electricity, 1,538 MW in hydropower, 1,514 MW in wind power (35th largest in the world), 258 MW in solar power (66nd largest in the world), and 423 MW in biomass.
+In 2022, 49% of the country's total carbon dioxide emissions came from the burning of diesel fuel, followed by gasoline, with a 25% share.